geyingli/unif/README.md

 print(model.predict(X))
 ```

-For FAQs and more instructions about building and training, see [tutorial.md](./tutorial.md).
+For FAQs and more instructions about building and training models, see [tutorial.md](./tutorial.md).

 ### API